 Example form that can be used as a starting point for this type of mapping:

-Overview of where the personal information is stored: Map out where the personal information is stored (in which systems) and how the data flow is between the systems.
+Overview of where the personal information is stored: Map out where the personal information is stored (in which systems) and how the data flows between the systems.
 Having an overview of how the data flows between the systems is especially important to be able to ensure that all information about a person has been deleted (when they are meant to be deleted).
-It is also important to note down places where the information is stored that is outside of a system – e.g., on the desktop locally, on a PC etc.
+It is also important to note down places where the information is stored that are outside of a system – e.g., on the desktop locally, on a PC etc.

 Administration of personal information